-Breach Explanation Possible Sanction People Involved

-Misuse of Internet Students viewing, Offence entered on Class Teacher or

-to view downloading or SIMS Student Wellbeing

-inappropriate storing content

-content which is not age Letter sent home Vice Principal

-appropriate or is by Vice Principal (QofE)

-illegal (QofE)

-Students internet

-access restricted Director of

-for a fixed period of Opertaions

-time

-Bypassing firewall Students viewing Offence entered on Student Wellbeing

-by using proxy websites which are SIMS

-normally blocked

-by the college's Letter sent home Vice Principal

-filtering software by Vice Principal (QofE)

-e.g. Facebook, games (QofE)

-Barries Students Internet

-access restricted Director of

-for a fixed period of Operations

-time

-Students accounts

-locked for a fixed

-period of time

-Threatoning or Studente entering Offener entered ar Student Mallhaire

-Threatening or malicious Students entering comments about Offence entered on SIMS.
-Student Wellbeing

-comments are staff or students on

-posted online Facebook, rate my Letter sent home Vice Principal

-about an adult or teacher etc. by Vice Principal (QofE)

-student in college (QofE)
+Breach Explanation Possible Sanction People Involved Misuse of Internet to view inappropriate Students viewing, downloading or storing content Offence entered on SIMS Class Teacher or Student Wellbeing content which is not age appropriate or is illegal Letter sent home by Vice Principal (Quality of Provision) Students internet Vice Principal (Quality of Provision) access restricted for a fixed period of time Director of Opertaions Bypassing firewall by using proxy Students viewing websites which are normally blocked Offence entered on SIMS Student Wellbeing by the college's filtering software e.g. Facebook, games Letter sent home by Vice Principal (Quality of Provision) Vice Principal (Quality of Provision) Students Internet access restricted for a fixed period of time Students accounts locked for a fixed period of time Director of Operations Threatening or malicious comments are Students entering comments about staff or students on Offence entered on SIMS.
+Student Wellbeing posted online about an adult or student in college Facebook, rate my teacher etc. Letter sent home by Vice Principal (Quality of Provision) Vice Principal (Quality of Provision)